el1as7/algorithm_thoughts/README.md

 # algorithm_thoughts
-This repository is created to record my thoughts when I solved leetcode algorithm question and I can review them.
+This repository is created to record my thoughts when I solved leetcode algorithm questions and I can review them.